nus-cs2030s/2324-s2/docs/40-forkjoin.md

 - Each thread has a deque[^1] of tasks.
 - When a thread is idle, it checks its deque of tasks.
 If the deque is not empty, it picks up a task at the head of the deque to execute (e.g., invoke its `compute()` method).
 Otherwise, if the deque is empty, it picks up a task from the _tail_ of the deque of another thread to run.
 The latter is a mechanism called _work stealing_.
 - When `fork()` is called, the caller adds itself to the _head_ of the deque of the executing thread.
 This is done so that the most recently forked task gets executed next, similar to how normal recursive calls.
 - When `join()` is called, several cases might happen.
 If the subtask to be joined hasn't been executed, its `compute()` method is called and the subtask is executed.
 If the subtask to be joined has been completed (some other thread has stolen this and completed it), then the result is read, and `join()` returns.
-If the subtask to be joined has been stolen and is being executed by another thread, then the current thread finds some other tasks to work on either in its local deque or steal another task from another deque.
+If the subtask to be joined has been stolen and is being executed by another thread, then the current thread either finds some other tasks to work on from its local deque, or steals another task from another deque.

 [^1]: A deque is a double-ended queue.
-It behaves like both stack and queue.
+It behaves like both a stack and a queue.

 The beauty of the mechanism here is that the threads always look for something to do and they cooperate to get as much work done as possible.